Relativistic reflection within an extended hot plasma geometry: Ring source model for relativistic reflection

-Figure~\ref{fig:relline_spectra}c shows how the line shape changes with spin, $a$, for a source located at a distance to the black hole equal to the inner edge of the accretion disk, that is, $\sphericalradius = \risco$.
-As the inner edge of the accretion disk moves outwards for a smaller black hole spin, this distance \sphericalradius also increases.
+Figure~\ref{fig:relline_spectra}c shows how the line shape changes with spin, $a$, for a source located at a distance to the BH equal to the inner edge of the accretion disk, that is, $\sphericalradius = \risco$.
+As the inner edge of the accretion disk moves outwards for a smaller BH spin, this distance \sphericalradius also increases.
 We show sources with two polar angles, a lamp post with $\theta= 0^{\circ}$, and a source with $\theta= 60^{\circ}$, corresponding to a source almost above the ISCO, at a height of $0.5\risco$ (see Table~\ref{table:rtheta2hx}).
-As commonly known \citep[see, e.g.,][]{dauser2013}, for any disk irradiation a broad line is produced only in the case of high spin, which is also the case for our ring-like source \citep[although see][for a discussion of emission from the plunging region]{reynolds1997}.
+As commonly known \citep[see, e.g.,][]{dauser2013}, for any disk irradiation a broad line is produced only in the case of high spin, which is also the case for our ring-like source \citep[however, see][for a discussion of emission from the plunging region]{reynolds1997}.
 Differences between the line profiles for a lamp post and the ring source are more distinct in the high spin case.
-For non-rotating and counter-rotating black holes, the line shapes are more similar, irrespective of the angle.
+For non-rotating and counter-rotating BHs, the line shapes are more similar, irrespective of the angle.

 In summary, a ring primary source instead of a lamp post source does not lead to substantially different line profiles.
-The most important result is that the line profiles depend mainly on the distance to the black hole, that is, the spherical radius.
+The most important result is that the line profiles depend mainly on the distance to the BH (i.e., the spherical radius).
 Increasing the polar angle, $\theta$, leads to a slightly narrower line that is similar to slightly increasing the height of the lamp post.
 This can for example be seen in Fig.~\ref{fig:relline_spectra}b, where the line shape of the lamp post for $(\sphericalradius=10\rg, \theta=0^\circ)$ is in between the ring source for $(\sphericalradius=5\rg, \theta=30^\circ)$ and $(\sphericalradius=10\rg, \theta=30^\circ)$.